fwum/fwum/bugs.md

-- The operators returned by get_node are not always valid
+- The parser does not recognize semicolons as line terminators